 How to Train for Sprint Triathalon

-Training for a triathlon can be a little overwhelming, but it's not as difficult as you might think.
+Training for a beginner triathlon can be a little overwhelming, but it's not as difficult as you might think.
 You'll need around 12 weeks to prepare, just like you would for a half marathon.
 Plan for five days of training per week, with an equal mix of swimming, running, and cycling.

 Triathletes tend to be strong, agile, and great at multitasking because they use all areas of their body and train in swimming, cycling, and running.
-If you want to become a triathlete, you’ll need to make sure you train each area equally.
+If you want to become a triathlete, you’ll need to make sure you train in each area equally.

 The best way to start is by building up your base fitness level by getting used to being active on a regular basis.